- Author By Miva |

 - How much are they spending?

-You can pull information from your POS system (if you have a physical store, as well) and your customer mailing list; you can also gain more details by asking customers to complete a short survey.
+You can pull information from your POS system (if you have a physical store) or your ecommerce platform.
+You can also gain more insight by asking customers to complete a short survey about the products they buy and what they’re interested in.
 The more data you have on your customers, the better.
 This data will help you decide what kind of loyalty program will appeal to your customers, provide them with the most value, and keep them returning to your business.

 Decide on a Rewards Structure

 There are many ways that you can structure your loyalty program.
 The best structure is directed towards your specific customer profile, offers realistic and attainable rewards, and is easy to understand.
-Based on your customers’ needs, choose from the following options:
+Once you determine your customer needs, choose a program that aligns with their shopping habits.
+Here are a few popular rewards structures:

-- Many grocery stores offer rewards members a lower price on specific goods.
-The items you provide a discount on should be those the customer is likely to buy.
-If most of your customers are vegetarians, offering a member discount on beef won’t keep them coming back.
+- Discount prices: Many stores offer rewards members a lower price on specific goods.
+The items you provide a discount on should be those that the customer is likely to buy.
+For example, if most of your customers are vegetarians, offering a member discount on beef won’t keep them coming back.

-- A points-based program can be a simple way to offer an incentive for customers to return.
-Make sure the points system is transparent – 1 point per dollar spent, for example – and realistically attainable.
+- Points system: A points-based program can be a simple way to offer an incentive for customers to return.
+Make sure the points system is transparent (for example,1 point per dollar spent) and realistically attainable for shoppers.
 If customers have to earn 1,000 points before they receive any benefits, they won’t participate.

 Promote Your Program

-A loyalty program cannot fulfill its purpose – getting customers to return to your store – if no one knows about it or signs up for it.
-For that reason, it is important to promote your new program and offer incentives for customers to join.
+A loyalty program cannot fulfill its purpose of getting customers to return to your store if no one signs up for it.
+To have a successful loyalty program, it is important to promote your new program and offer incentives for customers to join.
+Consider the following ideas:

-- Feature your new loyalty program in your business’s print, media, and online advertising.
+- Promote your new loyalty program in your email campaigns, social media, paid ads, and other marketing channels.

-- Place signage around your business that explains the new program, the structure, the terms, and how to sign up.
-Enable customers to sign up online on your website or social media pages.
+- Place banners around your website and on your product pages that feature and explain the new program, the structure, the terms, and how to sign up.

-- Run a promotion to kick-start the program and bring customers into your store.
+- Provide an incentive for signing-up by running a promotion to kick-start the program and bring customers into your store.
 Offer a free gift to the first 100 customers who sign up, double rewards points for the first month, or run a raffle in which one new member will be chosen to win a high-value gift.

 When putting together your business’s first loyalty program, don’t go for the first cookie-cutter solution that you find.
-The best programs are designed with your specific customer in mind.
-Give them what they want from a rewards program, and they’ll give you more of their patronage.
+Give your customers exactly what they want from a rewards program, and they’ll give you more of their patronage.